 - 10 Things To Do For A Fabulous Trip To Miami

 - 12 Unmissable Things To Do In Yellowstone

-This post was written by Kara, the one-woman team behind Destination: Live Life, a travel blog.
+This post was written by Kara, of Destination: Live Life, a travel blog.
 After fleeing small-town life in Wyoming, she has called Denver, CO home for the last 12+ years.
-When it comes to travel, she appreciates traveling like a local, and never paying full price for a trip.
-And when she isn’t living that travel life, she can be found petting every dog that will let her, and laughing (loudly) at any opportunity.
+She appreciates traveling like a local, and when she isn’t living that travel life, she can be found petting every dog that will let her, and laughing (loudly) at any opportunity.